 Want to know what it takes to become a winning coach?
-Look at William Paterson University women’s volleyball Coach Kevin Rogers for inspiration.
+Look at William Paterson University women’s volleyball Coach Kevin Rodgers for inspiration.
 He recently hit a combined 200-win milestone in both men’s and women’s volleyball having totaled 11 years as a head coach.

 Tommy Sherwood: Tell me a little bit about yourself, your family or anything outside of volleyball?

-Kevin Rogers: So I live with my wife and my dog.
+Kevin Rodgers: So I live with my wife and my dog.
 We’ve been married for a little over two years now.
 My dog’s name is champ.
 He is just a little mix of multiple things: pit, basset hound, maybe lab.
 So that’s it.
 I live in Long Branch, so I live pretty far.
 But I love the beach and it’s nice to be down there.

 TS: What do you like to do outside of volleyball to clear your head or sharpen the saw blade, as many people say?